 Hanji (Korean: 한지/韓紙) is the traditional handmade paper from Korea.
-It is made from the inner bark of the mulberry tree., native to Korea, which helps suspend the individual fibers in water.
+It is made from the inner bark of the mulberry tree or linden tree (Tilia amurensis) both native to Korea, which helps suspend the individual fibers in water.

 Despite being paper, Hanji is extremely tough, waterproof, and versatile.
 Because of its durability and availability, this paper is also used to cover floors, walls, ceilings, windows, doors, and furniture in traditional Korean houses.